jeromecho/google-webscraper/README.md

 # google-webscraper

-Modularized webscraper for scrapping images from google following the commander pattern
+Modularized webscraper for scrapping images from google